CSU-KangHu/HiTE/panHiTE_tutorial.md

 - **ggplot2**

 If the script fails to install the packages, you can also install them manually.
-We recommend that you follow the steps below to ensure the required R packages are correctly installed:
+We strongly recommend that you follow the steps below to ensure the required R packages are correctly installed:
 ```sh
 R
 # R version 4.2.3 (2023-03-15) -- "Shortstop Beagle"